 This past year was quite successful for Matt and his fellow Bristol Bay fisherman, as the bay saw the largest number of salmon return — 62 million — since records were first kept in 1893.

-But we are most excited to be working with fisherman like Matt Luck.
+We are excited to be working with fisherman like Matt Luck to bring our members wild-caught Alaskan sockeye salmon.
 Recently, we chatted with Matt who, although he spent a lifetime fishing in Alaska and now calls Ketchum, Idaho home, grew up a stone’s throw from the ButcherBox offices in Boston.

 ButcherBox: Matt, great to chat with you, can you tell us how you ended up fishing in Bristol Bay, Alaska?